-Such malware can either be greedy, slamming you with a huge number of SMS message fees for one big score, or it might send just a few a month, slowly milking you like a Guernsey Cow.
+Such malware can be greedy, slamming you with a huge number of SMS message fees for one big score - or it might send just a few a month, slowly milking you like a Guernsey Cow.

 You should keep an eye on your cellular bill each month anyway, just because of the way wireless carriers try to slip extra charges in on you.
 But the possibility of a $300 monthly SMS bill is another great incentive to keep an eye on things.

-But pay special notice if your calls start dropping or experiencing service issues in places you usually have great cell service.
+But pay special notice if your calls start dropping or you begin experiencing service issues in places where you usually have excellent cell service.
 It’s possible someone’s little malware package might be attempting to eavesdrop on your personal and business conversations.

 Lousy Device Performance

-However, if your $800 Samsung red hot phone of the month starts performing at a little less than its normal sizzling pace, (OK, I’m done), then your device might be harboring malware.
+However, if your $800 Samsung red hot phone of the month starts performing at a little less than its usual sizzling pace (okay, I’m done), then your device might be harboring malware.

 Malware, especially if developed by a black hat who used less than optimal coding practices, can eat up extensive processing cycles and memory space.
 Slower performance than you’re used to could mean there’s some rogue code hiding on your device, greedily consuming RAM and CPU cycles.

-OK, so you’ve observed one or more of the above indicators or have observed other happenings with your device that makes you believe you might have malware installed on your device.
-What can you do?
+Okay, so you’ve observed one or more of the indicators above or have observed other happenings that make you believe you might have malware installed on your device.

 While many of the malware detection utilities are pay-for-play, they usually have a free trial period available, which should be more than up to thoroughly checking your smartphone or tablet for malicious code.

-Avast Mobile Security & Antivirus - Avast is a capable malware checker, and offers a number of additional features, including a call blocker, Privacy Advisor, Charging Booster, RAM Booster, and other gimmicks.
+Avast is a capable malware-checker and offers many additional features, including a call blocker, Privacy Advisor, Charging Booster, RAM Booster and other gimmicks.
 Some of these are premium-only features, meaning you’ll need to pay a monthly or yearly subscription fee to access them.

 The app specializes in detecting malware on your Android device.
-It does offer a free trial of its premium features, which offer real-time scanning of webpages and the ability to lock, locate or wipe your device if it’s lost or stolen.
+It does offer a free trial of its premium features, which offer real-time scanning of web pages and the ability to lock, locate or wipe your device if it’s lost or stolen.

-In addition to malware scanning, the app can identify unsecure device settings and will tell you how to fix them.
-It also guards against phishing attacks, and will scan your media files for security threats.
+In addition to malware-scanning, the app can identify unsecure device settings and will tell you how to fix them.
+It also guards against phishing attacks and will scan your media files for security threats.

-As seems to be the fashion these days, it also offers a huge amount of other features, such as finding your lost device, blocking phone calls and text messages, and more.
-Many of these features are already offered by your device’s built-in apps, or by other third-party apps.
+As seems to be the fashion these days, it also offers a significant number of other features, such as finding your lost device, blocking phone calls and text messages, and more.
+Many of these features are already offered by your device’s built-in apps or by other third-party apps.